cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 ![[Pasted image 20241208000654.png]]
 >We can have multiple tunnels. (overlay model)

-How can we enforce the packets to follow a different path?
+			How can we enforce the packets to follow a different path
 - Classification performed at this ingress node
 - Use different labels